Codegnosis/system-backup-script/README.md

 It is also possible to list directories which can be rsync'd to the backup destination.

+CONFIGURATION

+You MUST set at least the following variables before use:

+	BACKUP_BASE_DIR="/backup/BACKUP"
+	DIRS_TO_BACKUP=('/home'
+			  '/etc'
+			)

+These variables are located after the Licence message, in the "CONFIG" section of the script

 USAGE

 	To backup, run as root: